wiluite/CSV_co/README.md

 If we talk about sorting by columns of string types, then the xsv is unrivaled, far ahead of other means in time, because it obviously uses efficient algorithms for sorting strings, and without the use of parallelism.
 However, let's see how effective it is to sort a group of columns where there is one numeric type (the -N option is required, otherwise the results will be incorrect).
-We only need 13 seconds versus 21 at the xsv.
+We only need about 7 seconds versus 21 at the xsv.
 The csvkit is more than a minute behind us.
 ![image info](./img/sort_worldcitiespop.png)

 ### Build All